khobar/monolith_base/README.md

 ### Packaging as jar

-To build the final jar and optimize the clinic application for production, run:
+To build the final jar and optimize the appbase application for production, run:

 ```
 ./mvnw -Pprod clean verify